Moving up to secondary school

 If you are happy with the school you have been offered and don’t want to pursue a place at a higher preference school, you must let us know

-- by 15 March 2018 if the school was allocated on National Offer Day.
-You can do this via the Application Portal, by returning the form enclosed with your offer letter (where provided) or by contacting us.
+- by midnight on 14 March if the school was allocated on National Offer Day.
+You should do this by contacting us or by returning the form enclosed with your offer letter (where provided).